 Panlobular emphysema is a morphological descriptive type of emphysema that is depicted by permanent destruction of the entire acinus distal to the respiratory bronchioles with no "obvious" associated fibrosis.

 Panacinar emphysema is characterised by permanent destruction of the airspaces (alveoli) distal to the respiratory bronchioles.
-The pathogenesis relates to an intrinsic imbalance in the activity of protease/elastase released and inhibitor of protease - alpha-1 antitrypsin.
+The pathogenesis relates to an intrinsic imbalance in the activity of protease/elastase released and an inhibitor of protease - alpha-1 antitrypsin.

-Microscopically emphysema is depicted by abnormally enlarged alveoli with floating alveolar septa but as the disease progress the lung parenchyma are further destroyed and intervening alveoli wall becomes harder to find.
-The term "panlobular" refer to involvement of the entire acinus in contrast the centrilobular distribution in smoker.
+Microscopically emphysema is depicted by abnormally enlarged alveoli with floating alveolar septa but as the disease progress the lung parenchyma are further destroyed and intervening alveoli walls become harder to find.
+The term "panlobular" refer to involvement of the entire acinus in contrast to the centrilobular distribution in a smoker.
 Macroscopically panlobular emphysema affects the lower lobes more severely.

 Two distinct patterns have been described 2:

 - diffuse form: distribution not related to the zonal anatomy of the lung